mcordier/pysubopt/libs/doc-summarize/README.md

 S^* \in \arg\max_{S \subseteq V} f(S) \quad \text{subject to} \quad c(S) \leq B
 $$

-This problem is known to be NP-hard, and the DocumentSummarization package provides methods to compute near-optimal strategies.
+This problem is known to be NP-hard, and the doc-summarize package provides methods to compute near-optimal strategies.

 ### Submodular Optimization

-In the DocumentSummarization package, submodular optimization plays a crucial role in the text summarization process.
+In the doc-summarize package, submodular optimization plays a crucial role in the text summarization process.
 A function $f: 2^V \rightarrow \mathbb{R}$ is considered submodular if, for any subsets $A$ and $B$ of $V$, the following inequality holds:

 $$
 f(A) + f(B) \geq f(A \cap B) + f(A \cup B)